 It was only after that visit with the pDoc that I began researching Complex Post Traumatic Stress Disorder (C-PTSD), defined as “a condition that results from chronic or long-term exposure to emotional trauma over which a victim has little or no control and from which there is little or no hope of escape. ”

 PTSD, in contrast, results from single events, or short term exposure to extreme stress or trauma.

 The consequences?
 Hypervigilance, hypersensitivity, inability to trust, feeling deformed, defective.
 Unworthy of being loved.
 Isolating.
 Adrenal fatigue.
 Chronic sleep problems.
-Battlling and overcoming addictions.
+Battling and overcoming addictions.
 Inability to hold onto a job.
 Incapable of true intimacy.
 The list goes on.
-And on.
-And on.
-I read the symptoms and there is nary a one I cannot relate to.

 My NM succeeded time after time in reeling me back in, keeping me entrapped in an obsessive need to ‘get it right this time,’ to find a way to correct the misconceptions she had about me, to redeem myself for being such a failure.